-The Materials Properties Council was established in 1966 in response to the growing need for valid data on the engineering properties of metals.
-Founded by the American Society of Mechanical Engineers, ASM International, ASTM, and the Engineering Foundation, and supported by industry, technical organizations, codes and standards developers, and government agencies, MPC has compiled a record of notable successes.
+The Materials Properties Council (MPC) was established in 1966 in response to the growing need for valid data on the engineering properties of metals.
+Founded by the American Society of Mechanical Engineers (ASME), American Society for Metals (ASM) International, ASTM Inernational, and the Engineering Foundation, and supported by the industry, technical organizations, codes and standards developers, and government agencies the MPC has compiled a record of notable successes.

 As one of the few organizations in the world dedicated to industrial cooperation on materials performance, MPC is recognized by, and receives support from, companies headquartered in Europe, Asia, South America, and the Middle East, as well as the United States and Canada.

 - To serve as an international leader, identifying major needs for reliable data on the engineering properties and performance of materials.

 - To consider, plan, and direct programs for collecting and evaluating data needed for design, life assessment, and fitness-for-service.

 - To make the resulting data and analyses available promptly via reports, publications, correspondence, or other means.

 - To keep informed of and to utilize the results of related activities, both national and international, in order to avoid duplication of effort.

 MPC is dedicated to providing industry with the latest technology and the appropriate data on the properties of materials to help meet today's most advanced concepts in design and service, life assessment, fitness-for-service, reliability, and safety.
 Since 1966, MPC has responded to the needs of industry and the advances in technology.
 Its sound approach to problem solving and adherence to the principles of its founding mandate have never varied: MPC develops the technical basis, assembles expert talent, fully defines the problem at hand, sets goals, directs the required research, validates the results, and effectively disseminates its developments to industry and codes and standards organizations for implementation.